gdut-wj/CSS-The-Definitive-Guide-4th-zh/docs/ch3.md

 }
 ```

-In this case, the value of color for all h1 elements in the document will be blue, not red.
+In this case, the value of `color` for all `h1` elements in the document will be `blue`, not `red`.
 This is because the two rules are tied with each other in terms of explicit weight and origin, and the selectors have equal specificity, so the last one declared is the winner.

 So what happens if rules from completely separate style sheets conflict?
 For example, suppose the following: